Saudi TV: Drone attack on airport wounds 8, damages plane | Law-Order

 - United Arab Emirates

+The Saudi-led coalition fighting in Yemen blamed the assault on Yemen's Iran-backed Houthi rebels, saying it was the second such strike on Abha airport in the last 24 hours.
+An earlier ballistic missile attack scattered shrapnel across the tarmac but caused no casualties.
+The Houthis did not claim responsibility for the strikes and its military spokesman did not answer calls seeking comment.

-The Saudi-led military coalition fighting the Houthis in Yemen did not elaborate on the assault or provide details about those hurt, beyond saying that its forces had “intercepted” the explosive drone.
-The attack comes just days after missiles and drones smashed into a key military base in Yemen's south, killing at least 30 Saudi-backed Yemeni troops and marking one of the deadliest attacks in the country's yearslong civil war.
+Beyond saying that Saudi forces had “intercepted” the explosive drone, the coalition did not elaborate on the assault or provide details about how people were hurt.
+The attack comes just days after missiles and drones slammed into a key military base in Yemen's south, killing at least 30 Saudi-backed Yemeni troops and marking one of the deadliest attacks in the country's yearslong civil war.
 No one claimed responsibility for the strike, which bore the hallmarks the Iranian-supported rebels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)